hcmarque/SQL-Managed-Instance-Disaster-Recovery-Architecture-Design/README.md

 * **Networks in 2 Azure Regions**: (EAST-US2 and CENTRAL-US in this design;
 * **VPN Gateways between the Regions;** **Attention:** The virtual networks used by the the managed instances need to be connected through a VPN Gateway or Express Route.
 When two virtual networks connect through an on-premises network, ensure there is no firewall rule blocking ports 5022, and 11000-11999.
 Global VNet Peering is **not supported**.
 * **Connections betweem the VPN Gateways;**
-* Please find here more details about the Network Requirements for SQL Managed Instances:  [link to pair regions!](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-auto-failover-group#enabling-geo-replication-between-managed-instances-and-their-vnets)
+* Please find [here](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-auto-failover-group#enabling-geo-replication-between-managed-instances-and-their-vnets) more details about the Network Requirements for SQL Managed Instances:

 ## Step 1: Main Activity: Create two Resources Groups - SQL-MI and Network